ehealthsuisse/EPR-by-example/files/AuthenticateUser.md

 **[here](../Auth_samples/04_AuthnRequest_raw.xml)**.

 The *AuthnRequest* conveys the following informantion to be set by the primary system:
-- *ID*: A unique ID of the request message (line 7 in example below).
+- *ID*: A unique ID of the request message (line 7 in the example below).
-- *Issuer*: A ID of the primary system as URL (line 9 in example below).
+- *Issuer*: A ID of the primary system as URL (line 9 in the example below).
 - *SignedInfo*: Signature metadata and the digest value used for the signature.
-- *SignatureValue*: The signature of the request (line 23).
+- *SignatureValue*: The signature of the request (line 23 in the example below).
-- *X509Certificate*: The X509 certificate used to sign the request.
+- *X509Certificate*: The X509 certificate used to sign the request (line 26 in the example below).

 ```
 1 <AuthnRequest